Mitroshin/KotlinInAction/README.md

             -> example3

             You can either invoke the function with all the arguments or omit some of them.
-If you use nemd arguments, you can omit some arguments from middle of the list and specify only the ones you need.
+If you use named arguments, you can omit some arguments from middle of the list and specify only the ones you need.

             Java doesn't have the concept of default parameter values, you have to specify all the parameter values